milesstanfield/grids_lite/README.md

 GridsLite uses ```display: inline-block``` to arrange the columns.
 To account for the default horizontal space between inline-block elements, GridsLite sets ```font-size: 0``` on the body tag.
 This means that **you MUST declare font-sizes for your text elements** with classes or inline or however you wish.

-When using .gutters, the gutters div has margin applied to it and the .col- elements have padding applied to them.
-It would be advisable when using .gutters ... to not use any margin or padding directly on those divs and instead use it above or below them in the dom hierarchy.
+When using .gutters, the ```.gutters``` div has margin applied to it and the ```.col-``` elements have padding applied to them.
+It would be advisable when using ```.gutters``` to not use any margin or padding directly on those divs and instead use it above or below them in the dom hierarchy so no conflicts occur.

 ## Future releases
 To include: Customizing media query breakpoints and gutter distances.
-Current setting has
+**Current settings**
 - tablet width starting at 768px
 - desktop width starting at 1024px
 - gutters distances set to 20px